This article covers common problems known to activate the ABS light on some Ford products.

 Ford ABS Light Problems

-Wheel speed sensors are often the root cause of issues since they’re exposed to harsh environments.
+Mechanics often find wheel speed sensors at the root cause of issues since they’re exposed to harsh environments.
 Waekon makes an awesome universal plug in tester with all of the adapters included, but it’s not cheap.

 So, you can probably guess my next move.
 I decided to dig into the technical service bulletins to see if I could find a factory issued TSB related to Ford wheel speed sensor problems.